House & Apartment

 - Prior threats from people living in the property.

-Remember that a landlord does not have to be the person who serves the notice.
-Private process servers, sheriffs, or people over 18 who are not parties to the potential eviction case can serve the notice.
-Do not take unnecessary risks.
+If conditions are unsafe, contact the local police department to request an officer to be present.
+Remember that a landlord does not have to be the one to serve the notice.
+Private process servers, sheriffs, or people over 18 who are not parties to the potential eviction case can also complete substitute service.

-The person serving a notice must hand the notice directly to a person who is:
+The person serving a notice by substitute service must hand the notice directly to a person who is:

-- A household member of the named person or unknown occupants to whom the notice is directed.
+- Lives in the household of the named person or unknown occupants to whom the notice is directed.

 A household member is a person who lives in the unit on a regular basis.
 Frequent visitors are not household members.